bradleyeckert/hermes/docs/hermes.md

 `hermes` achieves its small footprint by not trying to copy the SSL/TLS usage model that was made for the Internet.
 The usage model is closer to that of NFT cards like Mifare DESFire: many cards, few readers.
 A Mifare card reader is expected to have network connectivity so it can get the required key from a server if it doesn't already have it.
 Likewise, one of the devices using Hermes is assumed to have an Internet connection for getting the required keys from a remote server or key vault.
 In other words, `hermes` uses a closed ecosystem.

 Manufacturers already operate a closed ecosystem for their products. `hermes` is meant more for manufacturers who need a UART to securely access their systems remotely or in the field.
 A secure channel facilitates update pushing, which is another emerging cybersecurity requirement.
 Pre-shared keys avoid PKE.
 Without PKE, there is no spoofing.

+The tradeoff between pre-shared vs public keys is influenced by advanced Man-in-The-Middle (MiTM) spoofing [tools](https://slava-moskvin.medium.com/extracting-firmware-every-method-explained-e94aa094d0dd) that create self-signed HTTPS certificates.
+There are also tools to defeat SSL pinning.
+You have to wonder what's next.

+With pre-shared keys, an authorized user must securely log into the key server and download the key in order to pair a UART connection.
 Key management relies on key escrow instead.
 Anti-spoofing relies on the security of the escrow.

 ## AEAD